BrightspaceUI/localize-behavior/README.md

 The user's language, timezone and any D2L locale overrides are automatically fetched by `d2l-localize-behavior` from the `<html>` element's `lang`, `data-timezone` and `data-intl-overrides` attributes respectively.

 These attributes are set automatically by pages in the monolith, and will also be automatically set in IFRAME'd Free-Range Apps (and kept in sync) by [ifrau](https://github.com/Brightspace/ifrau).

-## Future Enhancements

-* Ability to "merge" regional and base language values such that only regional overrides would be required

 ## Developing, Testing and Contributing